larytet/YALAS/README.md

 This is done for any process/kernel thread in the container and for any container on a VM.

 The engine allows to freeze a process if a certain condition met in order to help investigating.

+* Is it like Jaeger?

+YALAS can collect and store packets using an arbiratry set of rules.
+YALAS does not require any modification of the sources code.
+Addign support for protobuf is in progress.

 * Is YALAS aware of light threads, Go routines?